stephaneVercouillieBMID/slate/source/workingVersion.html.md

  So we would need a service code for the register operation with the following callback URL: http://localhost:23874/web2app/Identify/IdentificationCallBack

  First, you need to  validate that you are able (and **authorized**) to keep the "xxx UAT JWKSet signing and encryption private keys" on your local machine because you will need them to sign the requests and decrypt the JWT tokens.
+>**Why App-to-Back-end communication does not exist but a App2B2B connection does?

+We are sending the user information not through an app but to a highly authentified server (which implies to put in place necessary measure to protect the data confidentiality)

+This condition implies the need to put in place a backend layer on your side.

+We require you to expose a set of public key (a signature key & one encruption key) otherwise we cannot setup the connectivity with them.
+For example our E2E jwkSet is here https://e2emerchant.itsme.be/oidc/jwkSet.
+We need the Service Provider to expose some similar content – on a very public https endpoint (nothing is confidential in there).
  <!--stackedit_data:
 -eyJoaXN0b3J5IjpbMTExNjg1ODVdfQ==
 +eyJoaXN0b3J5IjpbLTE4Nzg1Nzg0NTZdfQ==